Halifax Explosion in popular culture

 The Halifax Explosion, a disaster that occurred in Halifax, Nova Scotia, Canada, on 6 December 1917, when a French cargo ship laden with high explosives collided with Norwegian vessel, has frequently been the subject of works of popular culture.

 Film

 The World War II-era spy movie Yellow Canary (1943) uses the Halifax Explosion as a plot device.
 In the movie, the character Sally Maitland assumes a public persona as a Nazi sympathizer but she is really an undercover spy for British intelligence.
 Insinuating herself into a Nazi spy ring in Halifax, she discovers a German plot to destroy the port, inspired by the actual events of 1917.

-The short animated film "The Flying Sailor" from the National Film Board of Canada is about one person's experience during the blast.
+The short animated film "The Flying Sailor" from the National Film Board of Canada explores one person's experience of life and death during the blast, inspired by the experience of Charles Mayers, an officer blown from the deck of a ship in Halifax Harbour to land on Fort Needham Hill, injured and naked but alive.
 The film was nominated for an Academy Award.

+The event was briefly mentioned in the 2023 Christopher Nolan Best Picture winning film Oppenheimer, where scientists discussed the explosion and how it came to be.